Parallel algorithms and concentration bounds for the Lovasz Local Lemma via witness DAGs: The witness DAG and related structures

 Since $\log x$ is a concave-down function of $x$, this sum is at most $O(t \log^2(\sum v_i/t))$.
 On the other hand, for each bad event which is at true at each stage, one can construct a distinct corresponding single-sink WD compatible with $R$.
 Hence, $\bE[\sum v_i] \leq \sum_{\tau \in \Gamma} w(\tau) \leq n/\epsilon$.
 As $t \leq \frac{\log n}{\epsilon}$, we have $\bE[t \log^2(\sum v_i/t)] \leq \epsilon^{-1} \log^3 n$.
 This shows the bound on the time complexity of the algorithm.

-Now suppose we can enumerate all the currently true bad events.
 The expected number of bad events which are ever true is at most the weight of all single-sink WDs, which is at most $W \leq n/\epsilon$.
-By Markov's inequality, whp the total number of bad events which are ever true is bounded by $n^{O(1)} / \epsilon$. \end{proof}
+By Markov's inequality, whp the total number of bad events which are ever true is bounded by $n^{O(1)} / \epsilon$.
+The processor bound follows from this observation. \end{proof}